FarronF/limerick-council-meetings/meetings/2021/06/16-Virtual Meeting of the Home & Social Development Strategic Policy Committee/Minutes - Meeting of the Home & Social Development Strategic Policy Committee - 21st April 2021.md

 outlined that this was brought up from SPC members and Councillors, that the current adopted

+scheme may be inflexible for future affordable dwellings and future affordable self-build projects.
+---
-scheme may be inflexible for future affordable dwellings and future affordable self-build projects.--- Ms. Newell outlined that the current criteria does not allow for flexibility in a household and the
+Ms. Newell outlined that the current criteria does not allow for flexibility in a household and the

 proposed revision is to make it more flexible, for a one bedroom dwelling that becomes available on